FACHEX for Employees of Participating Institutions

 6. FACHEX awards are not granted by the Office of Student Services, or the Office of Undergraduate Admissions.
 The Boston College FACHEX director will notify you if FACHEX is awarded.

 7. Openings rarely occur after the initial selections are made.
-A student not offered the benefit as an entering freshman will not be offered the benefit at Boston College later.
+A student not offered the benefit as an entering first-year student will not be offered the benefit at Boston College later.
 For this reason, a waiting list is not maintained, nor is their an application process for upperclassmen.

 8. FACHEX recipients must enroll full-time and are expected to complete their undergraduate degree in four years.
 Recipients are not eligible for tuition remission for more than four years, or during the summer session.
 Should a recipient decide to interrupt his/her studies at Boston College, the BC FACHEX director should be notified before the end of the last funded semester by the student, and reinstatement under FACHEX will depend upon the availability of openings at the time.
 It is not guaranteed.
-Students who take advantage of a Boston College Study Abroad Exchange Program during the fall or spring semester will continue to receive the FACHEX benefit during the academic year.
-Outside programs will not be funded.
+Students who take advantage of a Boston College Study Abroad Exchange Program during the fall or spring semester will continue to receive FACHEX funding during the academic year.
+Outside programs are NOT eligible.

 9. Because the FACHEX award is for full tuition, this benefit will supersede any other full or partial tuition remission award.